I often need guidance, and I have found that the best guidance comes from God.

 But in order to wear such glorious and beautiful clothing, we must qualify for this honour by acquiring the character quality of meekness.
 We first begin to acquire this essential character quality when we accept Yahuwah’s offer of salvation through the sacrifice of His Son, Yahushua Messiah [Jesus Christ], which is the first step to being Born Again.

-In cultivating meekness, we begin to deny ungodliness of every sort, and live soberly, righteously, and godly.
+In cultivating meekness, Father gives us the strength to begin to deny ungodliness of every sort, and live soberly, righteously, and godly.
 We begin to ‘put on’ the beautiful character qualities of humility, compassion, mercy, strength and honour, patience, and agape love.

 These are glorious and beautiful ‘clothing‘ in the spiritual realm!
 These garments are the result of Yahuwah’s careful and meticulous dealings with us in helping us to imitate His Son by cultivating the beautiful quality of meekness!